Download This Sample

 - He did not yell “the British are coming!”.
 This quote is often attributed to Paul Revere, but his mission was one of secrecy because the countryside was filled with British army patrols and Massachusetts colonists – most of which still thought of themselves as British.
 Revere’s actual warning, according to eyewitness accounts and his own description, was “The Regulars are coming out.“

 - He was not famous during his lifetime.
 His story and life only became famous in 1861 when Henry Wadsworth Longfellow wrote the poem “Paul Revere’s Ride“, detailing the midnight ride to warn the colonists of the British approach.

 - After the American Revolution, Revere ran a small hardware store.
 The store imported goods from England and, in 1788, he opened a foundry (metal factory), making bolds, spikes, and nails for shipyards in the North End, as well as cannons and cast bells.

 - In 1811, he retired at the age of 76.
 He left his copper business to his sons and grandsons.
 His wife Rachel and son Paul both died two years later, in 1813.

 - Paul Revere died on May 10, 1818.
 He was 83 years old and left five children, along with many grandchildren and great-grandchildren.
 He is buried in Boston’s Granary Burying Ground.

 Paul Revere Worksheets

-This is a fantastic bundle which includes everything you need to know about Paul Revere across 20 in-depth pages.
+This is a fantastic bundle that includes everything you need to know about Paul Revere across 20 in-depth pages.
 These are ready-to-use Paul Revere worksheets that are perfect for teaching students about Paul Revere who was an American silversmith, an engraver, and a Patriot in the American Revolution.
 He is best known for his famous ride to warn the colonists of the approaching British forces.

 - Paul Revere Facts